MH Technical Training

 Coronavirus update: Technical Training

-We are hope to restart Tecnical Training at some point during the season
+We are hope to restart MH Tecnical Training during the 2021/22 season.

 Specialist Technical Training

 with Market Harborough Hockey Club

 For children aged 11–18 (school years 7–13)

 Fridays at 18:30–20:30